Crank Style Guide

 Reusable Logic #

-❌ Don’t extend Context.prototype to share behavior globally.
-It’s implicit, globally scoped, and can’t run setup logic:
+❌ Don’t extend Context.prototype to share behavior:

 import {Context} from "@b9g/crank";

-Context.prototype.log = function (message) {
+Context.prototype.setInterval = function (callback, delay) {

 };